Autofill Help

 Type = Text

 As you can see, you can usually get away with assigning a value for only the relevant fields, but you should experiment to see what works.
-If the rules don't work, then there's a chance that Autofill is executing them too fast, in which case you can add a delay by using a JavaScript rule, e.g.:
+If the rules don't work, then there's a chance that Lightning Autofill is executing them too fast, in which case you can add a delay by using a JavaScript rule, e.g.:

 Type = JavaScript